Chris0King/phrasing-break-assessment/README.md

 ```
 The `wavs` folder contains our all wavs resource and match the `metadata.csv`.

 The `resource` folder contains the scores from three linguists label A, B and C according to three subfolders.
+A and B are invited to assess them.
+If two experts' opinions are inconsistent, an extra linguist C is asked to do the final scoring.

-The `cross-validation-testset` folder contains trainset and testset in fine-tune step.
+The `cross-validation-testset` folder contains trainset, devset and testset in fine-tune step.

 ## Citation
 Please cite our paper if you find this work useful: